amberframework/docs/guides/models/jennifer/models.md

 ### Eager load

-As was said, Jennifer provides lazy query evaluation, so it will be performed only after trying to access an element from the collection \(any array method - it implements Enumerable\).
+As mentioned previously, Jennifer provides lazy query evaluation, this means it will perform  the operation only after trying to access an element from the collection \(any array method - it implements Enumerable\).
 Also you can extract the first entity via `first`.
-If you are sure that at least one entity in the db satisfies your query, you can call `#first!`.
+If you are sure that at least one entity in the database satisfies your query, you can call `.first!`.

 To extract only some fields rather than entire objects, use `pluck`: